tanushree1810/BG-REMOVAL/README.md

 4. **Environment Variables**

-    Create .env files in the frontend, admin, and backend directories with the following variable names:
+    Create .env files in the root of client and server directories with the following variable names:
     - **CLIENT**

       In the client directory, create a .env file with: